alirostami24/OpenCV-Random-Geometric-Shape-Generator/README.md

 A pre-built binary of the code is available here for those unwilling to compile the code from scratch.

-I gratefully accept any bug report or suggestion for improving the performance.
+I gratefully accept any bug report or suggestion for improving the performance and making the code more reusable.
 Please feel free to contact me via m.jalalat@gmail.com E-mail.